NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/UpdatedIconsAndThemeSwitching/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Get a working ligth /dark theme switch for icon sets
+1. Get a working light /dark theme switch for icon sets
 2. Use the newly developed icon set in Slicer
 3. Mov towards using QSS for styling